datalakehouse/docs/docs/tools/cli/service/flink.rst

 ``avn service flink table get``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the definition of an existing DLH for Apache Flink table.
+Retrieves the definition of an existing datalakehouse for Apache Flink table.

 .. list-table::
   :header-rows: 1